kodakr/WorldWarIV_Mitigation/README.md

 This is a solo, psychic project. developed by a solo team.
 [Project Developer](https://twitter.com/Kodak_Rome)

+## Yet To Do
+- Include privacy Key
+- Make privacy Optional

 #### Beware

 Perhaps unnecessary but worthy of note: